jpatel531/HipSpot/README.md

 When that's done, type `robut` to start the Robot.
 You should see it appear in HipChat.

-###Start The Server

-    $ cd server
-    $ shotgun
-    $ ngrok -subdomain=<your_app_name> 9393

-Alternatively you can use the external IP to receive requests from within a local network without deployment.
-When the Bot sends requests, the server will play the appropriate Spotify song on the computer it's hosted on.

 ###Bust A Move

 In a HipChat room where the Bot is present, type: